-A graduate, on successful completion of the qualification, and who has satisfied the requirements of the Professional Board for Homoeopathy, Naturopathy and Phytotherapy (PBHNP) may register as a Homoeopath with the Allied Health Professions Council of South Africa (AHPCSA).
+A graduate, on successful completion of the qualification, and who has satisfied the requirements of the Professional Board for Homoeopathy, Naturopathy and Phytotherapy (PBHNP) may register as a Homoeopath with the Allied Health Professions Council of South Africa (AHPCSA) upon completion of the internship programme prescribed by the Professional Board.
+In section 19(2) (b) and 19(4) of the Allied Health Professions Act, 1982 (Act 63 of 1982) the Act stipulates the completion of an internship prior to registration of any individual to the register of Homeopathy as a practitioner.